Search within:

 Featured venues to include the Paris high-end fashion industry, the Fashion Merchandising district, French food and beverage industry, a French Pastry company, the Louvre and a planned excursion to the Chateau de Versailles - a chance for students to travel mid-program to an historical venue of global magnitude.

-Students will share double rooms near the highly rated fashion district at a boutique-style hotel with free wi-fi and tastefully appointed rooms, all with private baths, on a quiet street in central Paris.
+Students will share double rooms in the Latin Quarter with free wi-fi and tastefully appointed rooms, all with private baths, on a quiet street in central Paris.
 Program students will be under the tutelage of OU professors who have expert knowledge and extensive familiarity of Paris and the French language.

 Highlights and Excursions